 and try the above commands but using usystem.make.
 What's going on?
 Just one of the many kinds of things you have to deal with when working with CAD tools.
-Keep this in mind if you first generate your system on the PCs and then try to run the scripts on the ugsparcs.

-5. In this module, you will be working with the example called:
+5. During the lab, you will be working with the example called xemac_intr_fifo_example.c

-xemac_intr_fifo_example.c